-Batholith, is large body of intrusive igneous rock believed to have been crystallized at the considerable depth below the earth’s surface..
-They are the largest type of pluton.
-Example of batholith is Idaho batholith which cover surface area of over 15500 kilometer square.
+this is a large body of intrusive igneous rock believed to have been crystallized at the considerable depth below the earth’s surface.

-Phacolith, this is lens shaped pluton that occupy either the crest of an anticline or trough of syncline.
-A good example of phacolith can be seen seen in Corndon hills in Shropshire United Kingdom.
+this is a lens-shaped pluton that occupies either the crest of an anticline or trough of the syncline.
+A good example of phacolith can be seen in Corndon hills in the Shropshire United Kingdom.